• Skip to primary navigation

 Together to Eat is reader-supported.
 I may earn a small commission from anything bought through links found here.

-Coated in crunchy, golden polenta, then drizzled with honey.
+Coated in crunchy, golden polenta, then drizzled with honey or maple syrup.
 These roasted parsnips will be the crispiest ones you’ll ever eat.

 No ratings yet